The data is clear – Missouri’s students need real, systemic policy change.

-The study reports that just 45% of Missouri’s 2014 graduating high school seniors received the skills during their K-12 experience that prepared them for college math courses.
+The study reports that just 44% of Missouri’s 2015 graduating high school seniors received the skills during their K-12 experience that prepared them for college math courses.
 The number is worse for science, where just 42% were found to be ready for what they will face in university science labs.

-If Missouri wants its students to graduate high school ready for a productive future, there must be sweeping reform of the state’s education system and parents must be allowed to choose the education that they determine is best for their child.
+If Missouri wants its students to graduate high school ready for a productive future, we must change the state’s education system and parents must be allowed to choose the education that they determine is best for their child.